 In guy-girl friendships, we commonly struggle with wanting to maintain a healthy friendship without leading our friend on.
 We don’t want to send the wrong message—and that’s a good thing.
 We also want to protect the friendship, even when we’ve developed romantic feelings for the other person.
 And yet, things can go downhill fast.

-Before I lost my guy friend, I wished I was honest with myself (or spoke with a mentor and a trusted friend), and asked: if their focus fell on someone else, would I respond with kindness or bitterness?
-I know that if I choose a negative response, I’m pursuing a friendship for the sake of “my interests”, and I’ve probably placed unfair expectations on that individual.
+Before I lost my guy friend, I wish I had been honest with myself (or had spoken with a mentor and a trusted friend), and asked: if their focus fell on someone else, would I respond with kindness or bitterness?
+I know that if I choose a negative response, I’m pursuing a friendship for the sake of “my interests,” and I’ve placed unfair expectations on that individual.
 When we notice these self-centred responses, we can evaluate how to move forward in a selfless way.

-Paula Hendricks, author of Confessions of a Boy-Crazy Girl, says, “Do you desire to live under the control of God’s Spirit or live life your way?”
-My answer reveals whether I’m willing to change the way I speak, carry myself, and act towards that friend, in order to see this friendship remain a friendship.
-Maybe that sounds silly, but sometimes we live in a daze of “I’m worried about losing my friend”, but refrain from seeking wisdom and counsel to take care of the friendship.
+Paula Hendricks, author of Confessions of a Boy-Crazy Girl, asks, “Do you desire to live under the control of God’s Spirit or live life your way?”
+My answer reveals whether I’m willing to change the way I speak, carry myself, and act towards that friend, in order to see our friendship maintained.
+Maybe that sounds silly, but sometimes we live in a daze of “I’m worried about losing my friend” and refrain from seeking wisdom and counsel to take care of the friendship.

-“Love is the fundamental building block of all human relationships.” – Gary Chapman, The Five Love Languages.
-The root of love is knowing that, “God is love” and “we love because he first loved us” (1 John 4:8,19).
+Each day you can take hold of this truth: the root of love is knowing that, “God is love” and “we love because he first loved us” (1 John 4:8,19).

 God defines love, so as we grow closer to him we learn how to love well.
 The reason we love has nothing to do us, or even the other person!
 The reason we love has everything to do with God choosing to love us.
 That’s what fuels our kindness, understanding, compassion, forgiveness, and patience towards others.

-When we love selflessly, we show kindness to our friend whether they have feelings for us or not.
+When we love selflessly, we show Christ-like love to our friend, whether they have feelings for us or not.
 We choose to love because we are not expecting to gain something.
-We are grateful for the gift of their friendship.
+We are grateful for the gift of their friendship and the opportunity to point others to Christ together.

 When we love sacrificially, we focus on serving people at church, school, and home; and maintaining a solid group of friends.
 Instead of trying to please someone (or seeking their approval), we aim to please God.
 Instead of trying to catch our girl/guy friend’s attention, we’re focused on performing for God alone.